glaand/unfilterjs/README.md

 # unfilterjs
-A Javascript library that allows you to unfilter your filtered stuff
+A small Javascript library that allows you to restore your filtered Array